SamuelBFavarin/twitter-pipeline/README.md

 # Twitter Pipeline 🐦

-This is a project of a data pipeline, hosted in the Google Cloud Platform, to ingest data from Tweeter and store in the BigQuery
+This is a project of a data pipeline, hosted in the Google Cloud Platform, to ingest data from Twitter and store in the BigQuery